vinittippanawar/aws-serverless-data-pipeline/README.md

 This project processes CSV files uploaded into S3, transforms them using AWS Lambda, catalogs them using AWS Glue, queries them with Amazon Athena, and visualizes them through Amazon QuickSight using **Direct Query**.

-This README is designed to be **very simple** — spoon-feeding style — so even a complete beginner can follow confidently.
+This README is designed to be **very simple** .- so any newbie can do this.

 ---